snshatto/deadly-encounter-benchmark/README.md

 # Changelog
 v1.3.2
--Updated to latest Foundry version
+- Updated to latest Foundry version

 v1.3.1
 - removed the border around each token in the DEBM dialog